makandra/cucumber_factory/README.md

 - Install development dependencies using `bundle install`
 - Run tests with the default symlinked Gemfile using `bundle exec rspec` or explicit with `BUNDLE_GEMFILE=Gemfile.cucumber-x.x bundle exec rspec spec`

 We recommend to test large changes against multiple versions of Ruby and multiple dependency sets.
-Supported combinations are configured in `.travis.yml`.
+Supported combinations are configured in .github/workflows/test.yml.
 We provide some rake tasks to help with this:

 For each ruby version do (you need to change it manually):
 - Install development dependencies using `rake matrix:install`
 - Run tests using `rake matrix:spec`

-Note that we have configured Travis CI to automatically run tests in all supported Ruby versions and dependency sets after each push.
-We will only merge pull requests after a green Travis build.
+Note that we have configured GitHub Actions to automatically run tests in all supported Ruby versions and dependency sets after each push.
+We will only merge pull requests after a green workflow build.

 If you would like to contribute: